kevinwlu/dsd/Nexys 4/Lab 5/README.md

 DAC: Digital-to-Analog Converter

-Pmod I2S with a headphone or speaker
+Pmod I2S (Inter-IC Sound) with a headphone or speaker